How to Bleach Wood Furniture The Easy Way

 How to strip wood furniture

-- Choose the right stripping product: There are several types of stripping products available, choose a product that is suitable for your furniture type and the finish you want to remove, talk to the paint person for advice if you are unsure.
+- Choose the right stripping product: There are several types of stripping products available.
+Choose a product that is suitable for your furniture type and the finish you want to remove.
+Talk to the paint person for advice if you are unsure.

 - Prepare your workspace: Strip wood furniture in a well-ventilated area, preferably outdoors.
 Cover the ground with a drop cloth, and wear protective gloves and eyewear to avoid any skin or eye irritation.